 Unlike content packs and group workspaces, the relationship between apps and app workspaces is one to one — each app needs its own workspace.
 There are more updates coming to this, and soon the creation of an app workspace won't create additional Office 365 artifacts in the background.
 You'll also be able to share an app or add users to an app workspace both individually and by Active Directory security groups, making sharing and managing security easier than ever.

 So, how do apps work with Power BI Premium?
 If an app is assigned to run on premium capacity, business users within your organization can install it and consume its content, without needing a Power BI Pro license.
 Business users simply install these apps from Microsoft AppSource and access them via a web portal or mobile device.
-Premium capacity app content is easy to share and readily available to help business users make data-driven decisions.
+One of the many benefits of Power BI Premium capacity app content is that it's easy to share and readily available to help business users make data-driven decisions.
 Eventually, apps will be able to be shared outside of your organizations with partners via Azure Active Directory B2B.

-Power BI Premium also comes with Power BI Report Server, the highly anticipated on-premise Power BI offering.
+A Power BI Premium advantage is that it also comes with Power BI Report Server, the highly anticipated on-premise Power BI offering.
 On Report Server, users can create, publish and manage reports — and deliver them to users in a variety of ways.
 Report Server is compatible with SQL Server Reporting Services reports and can be published to mobile devices.
 In addition, content within it can eventually be moved to the cloud.